MGitHubL/Awesome-Temporal-Graph-Learning/README.md

 # ATGL: Awesome Temporal Graph Learning

 ATGL is a collection of state-of-the-art (SOTA), novel temporal graph learning methods (papers, codes and datasets).
-Any other interesting papers and codes are welcome.
 If you find this repository useful to your research or work, it is really appreciated to star this repository.
-If you use our code or the processed datasets in this repository for your research, please cite our paper in the citation part.

-Any problems, please contact mengliuedu@163.com
+Any problems, please contact mengliuedu@163.com.

 ## What is temporal graphs?

-Temporal graphs, also known as temporal networks, are a special kind of graph/network data in dynamic graphs.
+Temporal graphs, are a special kind of graph data in dynamic graphs.
 Graph data can be divided into static graphs and dynamic graphs depending on whether they contain time information, and the dynamic graphs can also be divided into discrete graphs (also call static snapshot graphs) and temporal graphs.

 Static graphs mean that a graph is fixed where neither topological structure nor node attribute changes over time.
 Unlike static graphs, dynamic graphs mean that a graph contains dynamic changes that can help researchers learn the evolution of the graph structure and obtain more effective embeddings.

 In the early stages, researchers usually divide the network into several states based on the timestamps.
-The network state at each timestamp is called a static snapshot of the dynamic network.
+The network state at each timestamp is called a discrete graph of the dynamic graphs.
 By comparing the differences between multiple static snapshots, researchers can learn the evolutionary patterns of the network over time.

 Since there are many interactions in the interval between two static snapshots, it is difficult to accurately represent network changes, researchers began focusing on learning node embeddings in temporal graphs with chronological interactive events.